Chartism

-Eventually, after Chartism died out, Britain adopted the first five reforms.
+Eventually, after Chartism died out, Britain adopted all but the last of these six reforms.
 Chartists saw themselves fighting against political corruption and for democracy in an industrial society, but attracted support beyond the radical political groups for economic reasons, such as opposing wage cuts and unemployment.

 Origin

 After the passing of the Reform Act 1832, which failed to extend the vote beyond those owning property, the political leaders of the working class made speeches claiming that there had been a great act of betrayal.
 This sense that the working class had been betrayed by the middle class was strengthened by the actions of the Whig governments of the 1830s.
 Notably, the hated new Poor Law Amendment was passed in 1834, depriving working people of outdoor relief and driving the poor into workhouses, where families were separated.

 The massive wave of opposition to this measure in the north of England in the late 1830s made Chartism a mass movement.
-It seemed that only securing the vote for working men would change things, and indeed Dorothy Thompson, the preeminent historian of Chartism, defines the movement as the time when "thousands of working people considered that their problems could be solved by the political organization of the country."
+It seemed that only securing the vote for working men would change things.
+Dorothy Thompson, the preeminent historian of Chartism, defines the movement as the time when "thousands of working people considered that their problems could be solved by the political organization of the country."
 In 1836, the London Working Men's Association was founded by William Lovett and Henry Hetherington, providing a platform for Chartists in the southeast.
 The origins of Chartism in Wales can be traced to the foundation in the autumn of 1836 of Carmarthen Working Men's Association.